 Malachi 3:10 – Bring the whole tithe into the storehouse, that there may be food in my house.
 Test me in this,” says the LORD Almighty, “and see if I will not throw open the floodgates of heaven and pour out so much blessing that there will not be room enough to store it.

 So from an intellectual perspective it doesn’t make sense.

 But what works and what makes sense don’t always go together.

 If you believe in a spiritual power outside of our realm, then it makes perfect sense.

-He made a promise, He has the power to deliver on the promise, and so He keeps his promise.
+God made a promise, He has the power to deliver on the promise, and He keeps his promises.